Languages of Uzbekistan

 The majority language of Uzbekistan is the Uzbek language.
 However, many other native languages are spoken in the country.
-These include several other Turkic languages, Tajik and Russian.
+These include several other Turkic languages, Persian and Russian.
 The official language of government according to current legislation is Uzbek, while the Republic of Karakalpakstan has the right to determine its own official language.
 Russian and other languages may be used facultatively in certain public institutions, such as notary services and in contact between government institutions and citizens, and the choice of languages in individual life, interethnic communication and education is free.
 In practice, alongside Uzbek, Russian remains the language most used in public life.
 There are no language requirements for the citizenship of Uzbekistan.

 Turkic languages

 The Uzbek language is one of the Turkic languages close to the Uyghur language, and both of them belong to the Karluk languages branch of the Turkic language family.
-Uzbek language is the only official state language, and since 1992 is officially written in the Latin alphabet.
+Uzbek language is the only official state language, and since 1992 is officially written in the Latin alphabet, with heavy usage of the Cyrillic alphabet throughout the country.

 Karakalpak, is also a Turkic language, but it is closer to Kazakh.
 It is spoken in the Republic of Karakalpakstan by close to half a million people and has an official status there.
 More than 800,000 people also speak the Kazakh language.

 Before the 1920s, the written language of Uzbeks was called Turki (known to Western scholars as Chagatai) and used the Nastaʿlīq script.
 In 1926 the Latin alphabet was introduced and went through several revisions throughout the 1930s.
 Finally, in 1940, the Cyrillic alphabet was introduced by Soviet authorities and was used until the fall of Soviet Union.
 In 1993 Uzbekistan shifted back to the Latin script (Uzbek alphabet), which was modified in 1996 and has been taught in schools since 2000.
 Schools, colleges, and universities teach only in Latin script.
-At the same time, in the country for Uzbek language is also used officially abolished the Cyrillic alphabet.
 Cyrillic is used in a number of popular newspapers and websites.
 Some of the text on the TV on some channels is duplicated in the Cyrillic alphabet.
 Cyrillic is popular with the older generation of Uzbeks who grew up on this alphabet.

 Indo-European languages

-Slavic languages
+Russian

 Although the Russian language is not formally declared an official language in the country, it is widely used in all fields, including official documents.
-It, along with Uzbek, are the permissible languages of notary institutions and registry offices.
+Russian and Uzbek are the permissible languages of notary institutions and registry offices.
 Thus, the Russian language is the de facto second official language in Uzbekistan.
 Russian is an important language for interethnic communication, especially in the cities, including much day-to-day technical, scientific, governmental and business use.
 The country is also home to approximately one million people whose native language is Russian.
 The local dialect is Uzbekistani Russian.